 Don’t skip out on the home appraisal or home inspection.
 The former lets you and the lender know how much the home is worth.
 (Keep in mind that a lower home appraisal can affect your ability to obtain a loan, so if this is a potential issue, you may be better to pay cash to avoid a low appraisal.)
 An inspection is a more intensive look at the property, and while it’s not required, it’s critical to ensure the foundation, roof, electrical system and everything in between (inside and out) are in working order.
 The American Society of Home Inspectors website can help homebuyers find a professional inspector.

 Hopefully the foreclosure process is clearer to you now and you can appreciate that while foreclosures can be great deals, there are also a number of risks.
-While the decision is ultimately up to you, AmeriSave’s experienced loan originators can help you navigate the foreclosure process and are here to guide you to a home loan program that’s right for you.
+While the decision is ultimately up to you, AmeriSave’s experienced mortgage bankers can help you navigate the foreclosure process and are here to guide you to a home loan program that’s right for you.